JamesSewter/decisions-fe/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-Description
+## Description
-This app allows users to make decisions more easily.
+This React Native project allows users to make decisions more easily... please watch our video for more information...

+Video: https://youtu.be/PdEE0mDj6Qo

 This app was made using React Native, TypeScript, Expo, and socket.io to enable live voting and offer a pleasant user experience.

-Video: https://youtu.be/PdEE0mDj6Qo

 App: https://decisions--88bemym06h.expo.app/